South Sudan

 Malakal and Baliet Counties, Upper Nile

-Together with World Vision, we give children the opportunity to pursue an education while developing the skills to protect themselves against violence, exploitation and other major threats.
-Features Can’t Wait to Learn.
+With World Vision, we provide children with opportunities to get an education and develop their skills to protect themselves against violence, exploitation and other major threats.
+The project features our evidence-based e-tech solution - Can’t Wait to Learn.
 Read more

-This project aims to ensure access to education for displaced children in unstable circumstances.
-Through a variety of activities, we also attempt to promote child safeguarding and psychosocial support for these groups who are particularly susceptible to exploitation and harm.
+With UNICEF, we provide emergency education services for displaced children, families and communities who are affected by conflict in Upper Nile.
+We also promote child safeguarding and psychosocial support for those who are particularly susceptible to exploitation and harm.

 Go to website